ArunNadda/HashiCorp-Certified-Vault-Associate-notes/Topics/Vault Architecture/Readme.md

     - After the Vault is unsealed, requests can be processed from the HTTP API to the **Core**.
 The core is used to manage the flow of requests through the system, enforce ACLs, and ensure audit logging is done.

+**Storage Backends**
+- location where Vault can store persistent data
+- defined in configuration file of Vault
+- various parameters can be used in config file for storage Backends
+- Multiple storage backends can be used
+    - some provides HA
+    - some provide better data protection
+    - Supported from HashiCorp (when using Ent)
+           - File/s
+           - consul
+           - raft

+**Secrets Engines**
+- store secrets (kv,..)
+- generate secrets (aws, azure,..)
+- encrypt data (pki, transit,..)
+- can enable multiple secret engines as needed
+- Secret Engines are isolated at specific path
+    - paths make possible to use same engine twice e.g. kv secret engine can be used multiple times at different paths.
+    - can interact with path by specifying full path.

 **Auth Methods**
 When a client first connects to Vault, it needs to authenticate.
+- perform authentication to Vault
+- assign identity and policies to user/app
+- multiple can be enabled
+- once authenticated, vault uses **token** for subsequent requests.
+- **default auth method is _token_ **
 - Vault provides configurable auth methods providing flexibility in the authentication mechanism used.
 - **Human friendly mechanisms** such as **username/password** or **GitHub** might be used for operators
 - **applications** may use **public/private keys** or **tokens** to authenticate.
 - An authentication request flows through core and into an auth method, which determines if the request is valid and returns a list of associated policies.
 - multiple auth methods can be used at any given time.

 **Policies**